inuitcss/getting-started/README.md

 ## What is inuitcss?

-inuitcss is an powerful, Sass-based, OOCSS framework designed with scalability and performance in mind.
+inuitcss is a powerful, Sass-based, OOCSS framework designed with scalability and performance in mind.
 It has a tiny footprint (the [Starter Kit]((https://github.com/inuitcss/starter-kit)) comes in at 1KB, gzipped), and can be scaled as much or as little as you need.